alkaline-ml/pmdarima/_sources/refreshing.rst.txt

 Refreshing your ARIMA models
 ============================

-There are two ways to keep your models up-to-date with Pyramid:
+There are two ways to keep your models up-to-date with pmdarima:

 1. Periodically, your ARIMA will need to be refreshed given new observations.
 See `this discussion <https://stats.stackexchange.com/questions/34139/updating-arima-models-at-frequent-intervals>`_